WATCH: Gigantic Airbus A380 aircraft touches down in Scotland

-The world's largest passenger aircraft launches its first flights from Scotland tonight with a daily Emirates' Airbus A380 service between Glasgow and Dubai.

-The double-decker plane is due to land in Glasgow at 7:45pm before taking off again at 9:30pm.
+Glasgow Airport is understood to be confident of winning back the world’s largest passenger aircraft next summer after an Airbus A380 landed last night to launch its first daily flights from Scotland until September.

-The service is likely to provide a much-needed boost for the airport, which expects to lose nearly one million passengers from Ryanair and other airlines scrapping routes.
+The debut for the double-decker plane on Emirates’ Dubai route is likely to provide a much-needed boost for Glasgow, which expects to lose nearly one million passengers from Ryanair and other airlines scrapping routes.

 It is only the second time the 489-passenger aircraft has come to Scotland, after a one-off visit in 2014 to mark the route’s tenth anniversary.